South Omaha, Nebraska

 South Omaha is a former city and current district of Omaha, Nebraska, United States.
-During its initial development phase the town's nickname was "The Magic City" because of the seemingly overnight growth, due to the rapid development of the Union Stockyards.
-Annexed by the City of Omaha in 1915, the community has numerous historical landmarks many are within the South Omaha Main Street Historic District.
+During its initial development phase, the town's nickname was "The Magic City" because of the seemingly overnight growth due to the rapid development of the Union Stockyards.
+Annexed by the City of Omaha in 1915, the community has numerous historical landmarks; many are within the South Omaha Main Street Historic District.

 Definition

 The traditional borders of South Omaha included Vinton Street to the north, Harrison Street to the south, the Missouri River to the east, and 42nd Street to the west.

 History

-The area that would become South Omaha was rural until the early 1880s, when cattle baron Alexander Hamilton Swan decided to establish a stockyards operation just south of Omaha.
+The area that would become South Omaha was rural until the early 1880s when cattle baron Alexander Hamilton Swan decided to establish a stockyards operation just south of Omaha.
 The South Omaha plat was registered on July 18, 1884.
 Two years later, South Omaha was incorporated as a city.
-By 1890, the city had grown to 8,000 people, a rate of growth that earned it the nickname of "The Magic City".
+By 1890, the city had grown to 8,000 people, a rate of growth that earned it the nickname "The Magic City".

 In less than 10 years, South Omaha had developed as a regional stockyards and meatpacking center.
-As its industrial jobs did not require high-level language skills, it drew thousands of immigrant workers, mostly from eastern and southern Europe.
-This area of the city showed ethnic succession, as different waves of immigrants established certain territories as their own during their first settlement.
+Its industrial jobs did not require high-level language skills, so it drew thousands of immigrant workers, mostly from eastern and southern Europe.
+This area of the city showed ethnic succession as different waves of immigrants established certain territories as their own during their first settlement.
 Some descendants moved out of the area into other parts of the city, and newer immigrant groups filled the neighborhoods behind them.

 South Omaha was annexed by Omaha on June 20, 1915.
-At that time it was 6.4 mi² and had 40,000 residents.
+At that time, it was 6.4 mi² and had 40,000 residents.
 In 1947, there were 15,000 people working in meatpacking.
 Structural changes to the meatpacking industry in the 1960s, including decentralization of operations, cost the city 10,000 jobs.